 The U.S. Department of Justice (DOJ) provides funding to local law enforcement agencies for the purchase of modern equipment and a wide range of criminal justice programs including law enforcement training, community relations, planning and evaluation, and other critical areas.

-Funding for these projects in FY24 ranged from \$200,000 to around \$1 million.
+CDS funding requests in FY25 ranged from \$120,000 to \$2 million.

 Department of Justice Byrne JAG Discretionary Projects